cyberkaida/bootloaders-with-kaida/02-running-code/README.md

 we must implement [the stack](https://en.wikipedia.org/wiki/Call_stack) and place the bottom of the stack in the [`sp` register](https://developer.arm.com/documentation/dui0801/a/Overview-of-AArch64-state/Stack-Pointer-register).

-On ARM (and most platforms) the stack grows _down_.
+On ARM (and most platforms) the stack grows _down_ from highest address to lowest.
 This means we place the highest address in the `sp` register, and each call will _subtract_ from this value to grow the stack.

 We should pick a location in memory for our stack that will not contain code or data that our bootloader uses.
 We